MicrosoftDocs/cpp-docs.tr-tr/docs/dotnet/set-stl-clr.md

 ### <a name="remarks"></a>Açıklamalar

-Tür, bu şablon kapsayıcı sınıfı nın genel arabirimiyle kullanılabilecek genel bir yineleyiciyi açıklar.
+Tür, bu şablon kapsayıcı sınıfı için genel arabirim ile kullanılabilen genel bir yineleyiciyi açıklar.

 ### <a name="example"></a>Örnek